TheBrunoRM/Skywars/README.md

 ## How to use

+Firstly, you will need to set the main lobby by using **/sw setmainlobby**

 ### Playing:

 To play, type **/sw play** to open the arenas menu and select an arena to join in.